ckeditor/ckeditor5/docs/builds/guides/integration/installing-plugins.md

 This guide covers the simplest way to customize a build:

 * [Using the online builder](#online-builder) &mdash; The online builder allows choosing the editor type, installing and removing plugins (only official plugins are available) as well as changing the built-in language.
 This option is recommended if you are new to the JavaScript build stack (npm, webpack) or JavaScript itself.
 * [Customizing a build](#customizing-a-build) &mdash; The package created with the online builder can be further customized locally.
-This way, you can add 3rd party and custom plugins or change webpack configuration to tune various aspects of the build process (minification, CSS extraction, etc.).
+This way, you can add third-party and custom plugins or change webpack configuration to tune various aspects of the build process (minification, CSS extraction, etc.).

 <info-box>
 	If you do not use existing builds because you {@link builds/guides/integration/advanced-setup#scenario-2-integrating-from-source integrated the editor from source}, in your case, installing plugins boils down to following the "Installation" section covered in each feature guide.